 Have you recently moved into a new home and find yourself unsure of what to do next?
 If so, you need a plan to ensure that you can focus on getting your new home in order, while also giving yourself a chance to relax and adjust to all of the changes in your life.
-At Capitol Moving & Storage, we thought it would be a good idea to put together a quick checklist of things to tackle as soon as possible after you move into your new home.
+At Capitol Relocation & Logistics, we thought it would be a good idea to put together a quick checklist of things to tackle as soon as possible after you move into your new home.

 Checklist to Tackle ASAP After Moving into a New Home